 In this exercise, you will create formulas in a budget spreadsheet using two techniques.
 You will begin by calculating the Qtr 1 Budget Total for Other Expenses.
-Later you will total the entire column, but for now you will just use the four numbers in Other Expenses to keep the task simple.
+Later you will total the entire column, but for now you will just use the four numbers in Other Expenses to keep it simple.

 - 1. If necessary, start Excel. - 2.
-Open Pacific Marine Expense Budget from your Chapter 06 folder. - 3.
-Take a moment to look over the spreadsheet and then select cell B17.
-Always start a formula by selecting the cell that will contain the answer. - Tip!
-When you type cell addresses in a formula, you can use uppercase or lowercase letters, as Excel will automatically convert lowercase addresses to uppercase. - 4.
-Type the formula =B13+B14+B15+B16 and then tap Enter.
-The answer 6,200.00 appears in cell B17. - 5.
+Open Pacific Marine Expense Budget from your Lesson 06 folder. - 3.
+Take a moment to look over the spreadsheet. - 4.
+Select cell B17.

+You always start a formula by selecting the cell that will contain the answer.

+TIP!
+When you type cell addresses in a formula, you can use either uppercase or lowercase letters.
+Excel will automatically convert lowercase addresses to uppercase.

+- 5. Type the formula =B13+B14+B15+B16 then tap Enter.
+The answer 6,200.00 appears in B17. - 6.
 Select cell B17 and look at the Formula Bar.